tristan-ka/IBOAT_RL/README.md

 This project has been carried out with the help of:

-* [Yves Brière](https://personnel.isae-supaero.fr/yves-briere/) - Professor of automatic at ISAE-Supaero.
+* [Yves Brière](https://personnel.isae-supaero.fr/yves-briere/) - Professor of automatics at ISAE-Supaero.
 * [Emmanuel Rachelson](https://github.com/erachelson) - Professor in reinforcement learning at ISAE-Supaero.
 * [Valentin Guillet](https://github.com/Val95240/RL-Agents) - ISAE-Supaero student who has implemented various RL algorithms.